 Step 3: Add a Shape to a Record

 This will load the map and drop a marker on the map for this record.
-Select the marker on the map to view the info window for this record and then select the Add Shape action.
+Select the marker on the map to view the info window for this record, then click the Add Shape action.

-This will put the map in to Add Shape mode and we can start to draw a delivery area on the map.
-Note the Field picklist currently says Delivery Area but if you have multiple Shape Fields on a record you can choose which field should be populated with the new shape.
+This will put the map in shape drawing mode so that we can draw a delivery area on the map.
+Note the Field picklist currently says Delivery Area but if you have multiple Shape Fields on a record, you can choose which field should be populated with the new shape.

 We can also change the shape to a circle and define a range.

-Finally, you can also use our shape library to define the shape.
+Finally, you can also use the Geopointe shape library to define the shape.
 They will add to the map as you select them in the list.
-Once satisfied with the shape we can select the Save Shape button.
+Once satisfied with the shape, click Save Shape.

-Selecting the Map button again from a restaurant we will see the marker representing the location of the Restaurant and the Delivery Area shape for that restaurant.
+If we click the Map button on the Restaurant record, we will see the marker representing the location of the Restaurant and the Delivery Area shape associated with that restaurant.

 Thats it!
 We’ve now created and populated a Shape Field on a custom object in our system.

-To edit saved shapes simply click the shape on the map and then select the Edit option from the Actions drop down list.
+To edit saved shapes, simply click the shape on the map and then click the Edit option from the Actions drop down list.